jeankueo/pocdoc/react-webpack-poc/README.md

-Steps to set up react PoC
+Steps to set up react-webpack PoC
 --------------
-Prerequisite: nodeJS is installed
+Prerequisite: nodeJS is installed.

  * Download dependencies.
 Blue ocean will be downloaded by bower while others are referenced as node module.
 ```sh